Summer Program for High School Students

 The Lehman College Summer Program for High School students is offered through the Office of Special Academic Sessions in partnership with Lehman College’s School for Continuing and Professional Studies.
 This unique program is specifically designed for current high school sophomores and juniors seeking a summer campus experience.
 Program participants will be assigned a dedicated program advisor who will work with them throughout the semester.

 The Lehman College Summer Program is designed for students interested in taking a course on a college campus enrolled alongside college students.
 Different from many high school programs, participants will be able to attend a class of their choosing (pre-requisite coursework required) alongside current Lehman College students.
-Students enrolling in the program may choose to take a course during the five week term which begins July 7th and ends August 6 th or during the three week mini-session which begins July 21st and ends August 13th.
+Students enrolling in the program may choose to take a course during the four week term which begins July 6th and ends August 6 th or during the three week mini-session which begins July 16th and ends August 5th.

 Course credit earned by program participants is transferrable to most school nationwide.